Eastern Conference (MLS): 2015–16 (10 teams)

 Changes from 2014: New York City FC and Orlando City SC were added as expansion franchises; Sporting Kansas City and Houston Dynamo moved out to the Western Conference; Columbus Crew adds "SC" to the official team name.

 2017–18 (11 teams)

-Changes from 2016: Atlanta United FC was added as an expansion franchise.
+Changes from 2016: Atlanta United FC was added in the 2017 expansion.

 2019 (12 teams)

-Changes from 2018: FC Cincinnati was added as an expansion franchise.
+Changes from 2018: FC Cincinnati was added in the 2019 expansion.

 2020 (14 teams)

-Changes from 2019: Inter Miami CF was added as an expansion franchise; Nashville SC was added since the MLS is Back Tournament up to the end of the 2020 season; Chicago Fire SC was renamed Chicago Fire FC.
+Changes from 2019: Inter Miami CF was added in the 2020 expansion, Nashville SC was added since the MLS is Back Tournament up to the end of the 2020 season; Chicago Fire SC was renamed Chicago Fire FC.